rustyeddy/rustyeddy.com/content/software/clone-and-branch.md

-Our developer is now free to make all the changes she desires, conduct small experiments, and make mistakes with this private copy of code becuase it is only available to her, and does not effect anyone else.
+Our developer is now free to make all the changes she desires, conduct small experiments, and make mistakes with this private copy of code.
+This is becuase it's only available to her and does not effect anyone else.

 That is, until she needs to put her bug fix back in the "main" branch of code everyone else uses (Q&A, collegues, customers).
 Everybody!
-She better make sure it is excellent!
+She better make sure it is spot on!

 She also must ensure that it does not break a previously working test, the dreaded regression error.